 Charitable organizations set out to help others working towards a common goal, but every organization is different.
 Service clubs are declining in numbers, while the Sovereign Order of St. John has grown internationally.

 As in the early days of the Sovereign Order of St. John, the Order’s ranks and hierarchy are taken from the military organisation in form although as a volunteer organisation, the focus is on helping the sick and poor.
-The 900 years of history is upheld through the tradition, ranks, formal dress and ceremonies.
+The 1000 plus years of history are upheld through the tradition, ranks, formal dress and ceremonies.
 Membership is by invitation, based on each individual’s accomplishments including community and charitable activities.